Notes on the Geography of Spain: The City of Cordoba

 A typical street within the Juderia.

-An odd doorway ornament, but really not so odd: the inverted "U" is modelled on the alfiz that surrounds the mihrab or prayer niche in the nearby mesquita, a Spanish equivalent of mosque.
+An odd doorway ornament, but really not so odd: the inverted "U" is modelled on the similar but far grander alfiz that surrounds the mihrab or prayer niche in the nearby mesquita or mosque.

 Another of the Viana palace's 14 courtyards: the chapel courtyard.

-Modernization invades: the Plaza de las Tendillas, still within the line of the old walls but entirely rebuilt to 19th century ideas of urbanity.
+The Plaza de las Tendillas is within the line of the old walls but was entirely rebuilt to 19th century ideas of urbanity.

 Nearby, the massive bulk of a high school.